asterisktommy/BoothDownloadApp/booth-scraper-extension/README.md

    If you see an error saying to open the page, make sure you are logged in and on the correct page.
 3. Click the extension icon to start scraping.
 It will fetch every page of the library and gift sections and then download `booth_library.json`.
-   Item tags are now fetched concurrently for faster completion.
+   Item tags are fetched concurrently for faster completion.
 The scraping logic lives in `scraper.js` which keeps the injected `content.js` minimal.
-   The scripts are injected into the main page context so that tag fetching can reuse your logged in session cookies without CORS errors.
-Tag requests are always sent to `https://booth.pm` even when a shop uses its own subdomain so that all product tags are retrieved correctly.
+   The scripts are injected into the main page context so tag fetching can reuse your logged in session cookies without CORS errors.
+Each item's details are requested from its own domain so tags load correctly regardless of subdomain.

 The produced JSON file contains two arrays: